solid/authentication-panel/HttpSignature.md

         cert:exponent 65537 .
 ```

-By signing the HTTP header with the private key corresponding to the public key published at `<https://alice.example/card#key1>` the client proves that it is the referrent of `<https://alice.example/card#me>` according
-to the description of the WebID Profile Document.
+By signing the HTTP header with the private key corresponding to the public key published at `<https://alice.example/card#key1>` the client proves that it is the referrent of `<https://alice.example/card#me>` according to the description of the WebID Profile Document.

 This can be used for people or institutions that are happy to have public global identifiers to identify them.
 One advantage is that the keyId document being the same as the WebID Profile document, the verification step requests (4) and (6) get collapsed into one request.
 It also allows each individual user to maintain their profile and keys by hosting it on their server.
 This allows friends to link to it, creating a [friend of a friend](http://www.foaf-project.org) decentralised social network.
-A certain amount of anonymity can be regained by placing those servers behind Tor, using `.onion` URLs, and access
-controlling linked to documents that contain more personal information.
+A certain amount of anonymity can be regained by placing those servers behind Tor, using `.onion` URLs, and access controlling linked to documents that contain more personal information.

 WebIDs allow servers to protect resources by listing WebIDs as shown in the [Groups of Agents](https://solid.github.io/web-access-control-spec/#describing-agents) description of the Web Access Control Spec.
-Because the keys are controlled by the users, they can update them regularly or if a key is stolen.
+Because the keys are controlled by the users, they can update them regularly, especially if they suspect a private key may have been compromised.

-Authors of such ACLs can evaluate the trust they put in such a WebID the position of that WebID in their Web of Trust.
+Authors of such ACLs can evaluate the trust they put in such a WebID by the position it has in their Web of Trust (i.e. which other people they trust link to it).

-Access Control Lists can then be extended by rules giving access to friends of a friend, extended family networks, ... (this is still being worked on)
+Access Control Lists can be extended by rules giving access to friends of a friend, extended family networks, ... (this is still being worked on)

 WebIDs are also useful for institutions wishing to be clearly identified when signing a [Verifiable Credential](https://www.w3.org/TR/vc-data-model/), such as a Birth Certificate or Drivers Licence Authority signing a claim, a University or School signing that a user has received a degree, ...

 ### WebID and KeyId documents are different

 When WebID and KeyId documents are different this allows the key to be used without tying it to a WebID, and for that key to be used to sign other credentials.
 It can also be useful in that the container where keys are placed can have less strict access control rules that the WebID profile, giving various software agents access to them.
+In this case the WebID could link to the hash of the key, or some other proof that does not require it linking to the key.

 ### Credentials

-Access Controlled Resource can describe in their Link header the class of agents that can access a resource by attribute.
-For example ISO could publish a description at `https://iso.org/ont/People`.
+Resource can describe in linked to `accessControl` document a class of agents specified by attribute.
+For example ISO could publish a description at `https://iso.org/ont/People` describing the set of people over 21.

 ```Turtle
 <#Over21> owl:equivalentClass [  a owl:Restriction;